Is cat dewormer the same as dog wormer?

 Just because the active ingredient is the same does not mean that it is a good idea to give your canine your feline’s deworming treatment or vice versa.
 The difference is in the amounts of ingredients utilized.
 The dosing amount may also vary contingent on the size of the pet.

-There are a wide array of preventative treatments available for heartworms for dogs and cats.
-But while dogs can be treated with the aid of an injection once they are infected, cats cannot be treated the same way if they get heartworm.
+There are a wide array of preventative treatments available for worms for dogs and cats.
+But while dogs can be treated with the aid of an injection once they are infected, cats cannot be treated the same way if they get worms.

 It is also very important to understand that there are different intestinal worms that can affect your dog and cat.

-The best possible way to counter the worm problem in dogs and cats is by taking preventative measures to keep them from getting any type of worms in the first place.
-Remember, kittens and puppies are born with worms.
+The best possible way to counter the worm problem in dogs and cats is by taking preventative measures to keep them from getting any type of worm in the first place.
+Remember, kittens and puppies can be born with worms.
 They get it from their mothers when they nurse.
 That is the reason routine veterinary puppy and kitten care includes worm treatment.

 After a year, ask your veterinarian to test your pet’s stool to ensure that there is no presence of worms.
 Also ensure that they do not eat birds, mice or other animals that could be carrying worms.
-Also get rid of fleas because that is the first big step to prevent worms in dogs and cats.
+Also, get rid of fleas because that is the first big step to preventing worms in dogs and cats.

 Texas Pet Company Dog Wormer Soft Chews